-This program prepares residents for specialty examination by the American Board of Dental Public Health and careers in public health.
+This program prepares residents to become board certified by the American Board of Dental Public Health and for careers in public health.
 Dentists with a Master in Public Health (MPH) or equivalent degree can enroll in a 12-month full-time or equivalent, not exceeding 24 months, supervised program of field experiences, academic courses, and opportunities for practical experience.

 Academic courses and field experiences will prepare you for the planning, implementation and operation of dental public health programs, and provide you with an understanding of the processes through which health policies are developed and regulated.
 In addition, you will gain the technical skills you will need to assume a leadership role in public health: